-With regard to the offices of Executive Chairman and Chief Executive Officer, as in the previous year, a fixed annual emolument of 380 thousand euros gross each was confirmed (as approved by the Board of Directors on 24 June 2020, with effect from 29 April 2020), including the compensation envisaged for this office as well as the offices held in Group companies.
+With regard to the offices of Executive Chairman and Chief Executive Officer, as in the previous year, a fixed annual emolument of 380 thousand euros gross each was confirmed (as approved by the Board of Directors on 24 June 2020, with effect from 29 April 2020 and on 11 May 2022 with effect on the same date), including the compensation envisaged for this office as well as the offices held in Group companies.
 This remuneration, valid for the entire duration of the term, was determined by taking into account their positioning with respect to the market and the benchmark levels reported for top positions in listed multi-utility companies.